hazemanwer2000/knowledge-base/vault-base/Topics/Technical-Topics/OS/AUTOSAR/General/AUTOSAR-SW-Components.md

 			- [[#`PortInterface`#`ModeDeclarationGroup`|`ModeDeclarationGroup`]]
 		- [[#`PortPrototype`#`PPortComSpec`|`PPortComSpec`]]
 		- [[#`PortPrototype`#`RPortComSpec`|`RPortComSpec`]]
--
 ## Content
 ---
 In an *AUTOSAR* system (e.g., a vehicle), the application software is organized into components.

 Modelling of SW-Component(s) is broken down into steps.
-* First, port(s) and connector(s) across the different SWC(s) are specified.
+1. Port(s) and Connector(s) across the different SWC(s) are specified.
-* Second, the internal behavior of every SWC is specified, in terms of event(s) and runnable(s).
+2. Internal Behavior of every SWC is specified, in terms of Event(s) and Runnable(s).
-* Third, an implementation is specified (e.g., C-code implementation of every runnable).
+3. An Implementation is specified (e.g., C-code implementation of every runnable).

 *Note:* Any implementation of a SWC depends on the Run-Time Environment (RTE) for the handling of event(s), and communication across SWC(s).
 ### SWC Type(s)